open-function-computers-llc/rad-theme-engine-docs/content/docs/guides/the-site-object.md

 ```
 <div class="code-caption">A simple post query</div>

-But unlike a normal WP_Query, RAD Theme Engine' comes with an additional option to make working with taxonomies easier.
+But unlike a normal WP_Query, RAD Theme Engine comes with an additional option to make working with taxonomies easier.
 Now if I want to grab products that have the "medium" taxonomy equal to the term with slug "vinyl", I would simply use:

 ```php
 $records = site()->getPosts([